 The space segment design featured four independent, parallel, strictly coherently operating receiver channels which track up to four PRARE ground stations that were in view of the satellite simultaneously.
 This allowed to generate overlapping measurement data used for internal calibration and for back-up of the main orbit solution.
 This required a very careful internal hardware design and sophisticated control of all modules.

-The very heart of the whole PRARE system was the internal oscillator of the space segment which was not only responsible for time tagging of the signal generation and communication processes, but in fact controlled the complete system synchronization in ultra-short- (up to 1 second), in short- (up to 1000 seconds) and in long-term (more than 1000 seconds):
+The very heart of the whole PRARE system was the internal oscillator of the space segment which was not only responsible for time tagging of the signal generation and communication processes, but in fact controlled the complete system synchronisation in ultra-short- (up to 1 second), in short- (up to 1000 seconds) and in long-term (more than 1000 seconds):

 - Control of the internal coherency of the space segment signals, both for range and range-rate measurement data as well as for inter-channel coherency.